dnfield/flutter_svg/README.md

 Android Drawables in `assets/android_vd` are pulled from Android Documentation and examples.

-The Flutter Logo created based on the Flutter Logo Widget.
+The Flutter Logo created based on the Flutter Logo Widget (c) Google.

-The Dart logo is from [darglang.org](https://github.com/dart-lang/site-shared/blob/master/src/_assets/images/dart/logo%2Btext/horizontal/original.svg) (c) Google
+The Dart logo is from [darglang.org](https://github.com/dart-lang/site-shared/blob/master/src/_assets/images/dart/logo%2Btext/horizontal/original.svg)
+(c) Google

 Please submit SVGs this can't render properly (e.g. that don't render here the way they do in chrome), as long as they're not using anything "probably out of